laminba2003/spring-gateway/README.md

 To enable this, set **spring.cloud.gateway.discovery.locator.enabled=true** and make sure a DiscoveryClient implementation (such as Netflix Eureka, Consul, or Zookeeper) is on the classpath and enabled.

+## 7.8.
+The Gateway Metrics Filter

+To enable gateway metrics, add spring-boot-starter-actuator as a project dependency.
+Then, by default, the gateway metrics filter runs as long as the property spring.cloud.gateway.metrics.enabled is not set to false.
+This filter adds a timer metric named spring.cloud.gateway.requests with the following tags:

+- routeId: The route ID.

+- routeUri: The URI to which the API is routed.

+- outcome: The outcome, as classified by HttpStatus.Series.

+- status: The HTTP status of the request returned to the client.

+- httpStatusCode: The HTTP Status of the request returned to the client.

+- httpMethod: The HTTP method used for the request.

+In addition, through the property **spring.cloud.gateway.metrics.tags.path.enabled** (by default, set to false), you can activate an extra metric with the tag:

+- path: Path of the request.

+These metrics are then available to be scraped from /actuator/metrics/spring.cloud.gateway.requests and can be easily integrated with Prometheus to create a Grafana dashboard.

 ## Setup

 ### pom.xml